smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/ScrollableMessage/index.md

 ### Request

-!!! must
+In case HMI needs more time for processing UI.ScrollableMessage request, HMI must send BC.OnResetTimeout notification to SDL for reseting timeout.

-Send `BC.OnResetTimeout` to SDL in case HMI needs input from user and hence more time to process `UI.ScrollableMessage` RPC !!!
+_SDL Note: In case HMI does not respond SDL's request during timeout, SDL will return GENERIC_ERROR code to the corresponding mobile app's request._

 #### Parameters